Tygers of Pan Tang: Latter days (1999–present)

-During the 1999 Wacken Open Air festival, Jess Cox joined on stage with Blitzkrieg, playing three old Tygers songs.
+During the 1999 Wacken Open Air festival, Jess Cox joined on stage with Blitzkrieg, playing three Tygers songs.
 The audience's response was positive, and a year later, to celebrate the 20th anniversary of Tygers of Pan Tang and the 10th Wacken Open Air, the band was invited to play on the main stage.
 Brian Dick and Rocky were unable to join the band, but the Tygers (now Jess Cox and Robb Weir, backed up by Blitzkrieg guitarist Glenn S Howes, bassist Gavin Gray, and drummer Chris Percy) did perform.
 Recordings of their performance resulted in the Live at Wacken album.

 In 2000, Robb Weir reformed the band as the only original member.
 The other musicians were Tony Liddell (vocals), Dean Robertson (lead guitar), Brian West (bass), and Craig Ellis (drums).
 They released Mystical through Z-Records.
 They toured in several festivals, but eventually were dropped by Z-Records in 2002, due to poor record sales.

 The band went on to produce the split album The Second Wave: 25 Years of NWOBHM with Girlschool and Oliver/Dawson Saxon on Communique Records, and in 2004 released Noises in the Cathouse with new singer Richie Wicks who although a singer by trade was at the time still playing bass in Angel Witch.

 Later that year, Richie Wicks left and was replaced by Italian vocalist Jacopo Meille.
 Wicks responded to the announcement of Meille in which Weir took aim at Wicks.
 Wicks responded to Weir on a Blabbermouth comment board commenting "I enjoyed my time with the band AT the time but it pains me to have to defend myself like this.
 I WILL NOT be judged by anyone from the TYGERS and will certainly not be labelled unprofessional by people no more pro than me!."

 Wicks later joined Shadowkeep, appearing on their 2008 album The Hourglass Effect, before leaving in 2009.
 As of 2010, he was the vocalist in Heavenly Hell, a Dio-era Black Sabbath tribute band, and in 2013 he commenced fronting the band Black, White & Purple with fellow ex-Angel Witch guitarist Keith Herzberg and current Praying Mantis drummer Gary MacKenzie, along with Shadowkeep's ex-bassist Mark Fielden.

 Jon Deverill went on to work as an actor under the name of Jon De Ville, and as of October 2007 was performing in The Sound of Music at the London Palladium with television star Connie Fisher.